Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/BestPractices.md

 To learn more, see [Office voice](Voice.md).

+###Touch
+Add-ins are capable of running on touch enabled devices like the IPad and you need to ensure that the experience properly adapts to the device you are targeting.
+If you use [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx), a lot of the recommendations below are taking care for you because the components in Fabric are responsive already.

+- Detect the type of device you are running under by using the [Context.touchEnabled](https://msdn.microsoft.com/en-us/library/office/Mt203805.aspx) API.
+- Ensure that all controls are appropriately sized for touch interaction.
+For example, buttons should have adequate touch targets, input boxes should be large enough for users to enter input.
+Using controls from [Office UI Fabric](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx) helps you tackle this very easily.
+- Do not rely on non-touch gestures like hover or right click.
+- Ensure you Add-In works in both portrait and landscape mode.
+Take into account that in touch devices, the soft keyboard may occlude portions of your Add-In.
+- Be aware of additional restrictions that some specific devices have.
+For example, on the IPad, Apple policies establish that you cannot perform commerce transactions in your Add-In.

+The best way to ensure your add-in works is to actually test them on a real device by [sideloading them](https://msdn.microsoft.com/EN-US/library/office/mt154253.aspx).

 ###Loading UX
 For any HTML-based UX in your add-in, we recommend that you include a loading indicator.
 The rest of the page should only render when it is fully ready to display; that way, you avoid jarring effects such as elements popping up, or forms rendering that aren't fully displayed or usable.
 A common technique used here is to hide the contents of the add-in `<body>` until they are ready to be displayed.
 We recommend that you defer loading and caching other parts of your add-in that aren't needed for immediate interaction until they are needed - particularly if they are big in size.